Different approach to malware detection needed – VMware

 Again, the concept is not new, but new technologies are making this feasible.

-For example, modern data centres use automation tools to provision software, giving us access to a manifest of the expected good behaviour.
+For example, modern data centers use automation tools to provision software, giving us access to a manifest of the expected good behaviour.

 Virtualisation gives us an enforcement point from which to observe the behaviour and ensure it conforms to what is expected.